 - ICBA continues to enhance its small business sector relationships and coalition building.

-SBA Loan Program Funding.
 Numerous community banks participate in the Small Business Administration's guaranteed lending programs that provide needed capital to small businesses nationwide.
 The long-term viability of the SBA lending programs is important to the community banking sector and their small business customers.
-ICBA will continue to advocate for essential funding for SBA loan programs that will allow community banks to provide credit to small business in the most cost efficient manner.
-ICBA calls for a SBA 7(a) federal appropriation to help offset the steep fees on SBA lenders and borrowers.
+ICBA will continue to advocate for essential funding for SBA loan programs that will allow community banks to provide credit to small business in the most cost-efficient manner.

-Staff Contacts: John Hand, Alan Keller, Joe Gormley, and James Kendrick
+Staff Contacts: Steve Keen, Mark Scanlan, and James Kendrick